 Men's College Basketball: Raiders' Jenkins player of week

-Keonte' Jenkins of the Central Lakes College Raiders is the Minnesota College Athletic Conference Northern Division Player of the Week ending Sunday.
+Keonte' Jenkins of the Central Lakes College Raiders is the MCAC Northern Division Player of the Week ending Nov.
+18.

-The sophomore guard from Fort Wayne, Ind., scored 24 points in a season-opening 95-75 win over Leech Lake Tribal College last weekend.
-Jenkins collected five boards and was 9 of 10 from the field including 2-for-2 from three-point range.
-He was also 4 of 4 from the free throw line and had a pair of blocks.
+The sophomore guard from Fort Wayne, Ind., lit up the scoreboard for the Raiders last week.
+Jenkins averaged 33.5 points per game across two contests, helping CLC to a 1-1 weekend, losing 95-89 to United Tribes Technical College and defeating Northeast Community College 78-77.

-Jenkins and the Raiders host United Tribes Technical College at 7 p.m.
-Friday.
+In addition, Jenkins also averaged three rebounds per contest and dished out eight total assists.